-All students and visitors are required to enter the building through from the main south entrance of the building.
+All students and visitors are required to enter the building through the main south entrance of the building.
 Students may exit the building through alternate doors, but are not allowed to exit through the staff entrances and exits located on the north side of the building or the locker room doors.
-Other exits are only to be used during emergency situations.